-Braxton Craven Professor of Arab Cultures
+Braxton Craven Distinguished Professor Emerita of Arab Cultures

 miriam cooke is Braxton Craven Professor of Arab Cultures at Duke University.
 She has been a visiting professor in Tunisia, Romania, Indonesia, Qatar and Alliance of Civilizations Institute in Istanbul.
 She serves on several international advisory boards, including academic journals and institutions.
 Since coming to Duke University she has taught Arabic language and a wide variety of courses on Arabic literature, war and gender, the Palestine-Israel conflict, postcolonial theory.
 She has directed several study abroad courses in Morocco, Tunisia, Cairo and Istanbul.